immunefi-team/Bounty_Boosts/ZeroLend/Report 29012.md

     weights[_pool] -= _votes;
     votes[_who][_pool] = 0;
 }
 ```

 **Attack scenario**:
 1. The attacker possesses a voting power of `19.01 ether`.
 2. They invoke `vote()` to vote for the same gauge with the following parameters:
     - _poolVote = [gauge, gauge]
     - _weights = [19 ether, 1e8]
 3. Further they call `reset()`, but `weights[_pool]` and `totalWeight` are only decreased by `1e8`.
 4. The attacker retains the full `19.01 ether` voting power.
 But `weights[_pool]` and `totalWeight` are now increased by `19 ether`.
 5. By repeating steps 2-3 in a loop many times, the attacker can consolidate the majority of votes for their chosen gauge, and all rewards will be distributed to it.
 6. By repeating steps 2-3 for **100** times, it's tantamount to having `1900 ether` voting power.

+## Proof of concept
 ## Proof of Concept
 To run the Poc put it's code to the `governance-main/test/PoolVoter.poc.ts` file, generate random private key, and issue the following command:

 ```
 WALLET_PRIVATE_KEY=0x...
 NODE_ENV=test npx hardhat test test/PoolVoter.poc.ts --config hardhat.config.ts --network hardhat
 ```

 ```